 # deploy

-kubectl apply -f istio-deepdive/istio-gateway.yaml
+kubectl apply -f istio-deepdive/ingress/istio-gateway.yaml

 kubectl get gateway -A